Julio Rodriguez, Jarred Kelenic are 1-2 on Baseball America’s Top 10 Mariners prospects list

 - Projected MLB debut: Midseason 2021

-- Of note: Fans want to see him on the opening-day roster, but the Mariners are expected to slow play his start and not bring him up until after mid-May to get him at-bats and control his service time.
+- Of note: Fans want to see him on the opening-day roster, but the Mariners are expected to slow-play his start and not bring him up until after mid-May to get him at-bats and control his service time.

 No. 3 — Logan Gilbert